Reduced risk of distant recurrence

 NATALEE: KISQALI + AI vs AI alone

-DDFS was defined as the time from randomization to the date of the first event of distant recurrence, second primary non-breast invasive cancer (excluding basal and squamous cell carcinomas of the skin), or death (any cause).2
+DDFS was defined as the time from randomization to the date of the first event of distant recurrence, second primary non-breast invasive cancer (excluding basal and squamous cell carcinomas of the skin), or death (any cause).3

-At 3 years, the absolute difference in DDFS was 2.7%1
+At 3 years: 2.4% absolute difference

-At 4 years, the absolute difference in DDFS was 4.5%4
+At 4 years: 4.5% absolute difference

 Results from the exploratory 4-year analysis were not prespecified and were observational in nature; as such, there was no prespecified statistical procedure controlling for type 1 error

-NATALEE was a randomized, multicenter, open-label, phase III study of KISQALI + letrozole or anastrozole (n=2549) vs letrozole or anastrozole (n=2552) for the adjuvant treatment of men and women with stage II/III HR+/HER2- eBC. iDFS was the primary end point; DDFS was a secondary end point.
-At a median follow-up of 33.3 months, with 509 iDFS events in the study (226 [8.9%] in the KISQALI arm and 283 [11.1%] in the NSAI-alone arm), iDFS at the 3-year landmark was 90.7% for KISQALI + NSAI vs 87.6% for NSAI alone (absolute difference 3.1%); there was a 25.1% relative reduction in the risk of an iDFS event; HR=0.749 (95% CI: 0.628-0.892).1,5,6
+NATALEE was a randomized, multicenter, open-label, phase III study of KISQALI + letrozole or anastrozole (n=2549) vs letrozole or anastrozole (n=2552) for the adjuvant treatment of men and women with stage II/III HR+/HER2- eBC, including all those with node-positive or high-risk node-negative disease (eligible stages and nodal status include: anatomic stage group IIB-III, or anatomic stage group IIA that is either node positive, or node negative with histologic grade 3, or histologic grade 2 with Ki-67 ≥20% and/or high risk by gene signature testing). iDFS was the primary end point; DDFS was a secondary end point.
+At a median follow-up of 33.3 months, with 509 iDFS events in the study (226 [8.9%] in the KISQALI arm and 283 [11.1%] in the NSAI-alone arm), iDFS at the 3-year landmark was 90.7% for KISQALI + NSAI vs 87.6% for NSAI alone (absolute difference 3.1%); there was a 25.1% relative reduction in the risk of an iDFS event; HR=0.749 (95% CI: 0.628-0.892).4-6